 In real life, if a dual agency is approached by a business looking to them for advice and representation on a deal to secure a particular office, and one of that agency’s longstanding clients happens to be the landlord of the same building, the obvious question is whose interests are going to take priority?

 If a traditional leasehold solution appeals to your business and set-up, allow us to help you find your perfect workspace.
-Start your search here.
+Search for your new London office.

 While there’s nothing to stop agencies from taking on instructions from both landlords and tenants, all agencies are bound by the general legal duty to exercise reasonable care and skill in performing their contractual duties with their client.